sosolimited/kinectcharacter/README.md

 kinectcharacter
 ===============

-character collage with kinect for ICA Teens workshop
+Character collage with kinect for ICA Teens workshop.

+You can get ofxOpenNI here https://github.com/gameoverhack/ofxOpenNI/.